-We did not have any off-balance sheet arrangements as of December 31, 2018.
+We did not have any off-balance sheet arrangements as of December 31, 2020.

-Contractual obligations
+Contractual Obligations

-We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than an agreement to pay VK Consulting an aggregate monthly fee of \$7,500 for office space, secretarial and administrative services provided to the Company.
-We began incurring these fees on May 30, 2018, and will continue to incur these fees monthly until the earlier of the completion of a business combination and our liquidation.
+We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than an agreement to pay VK Consulting an aggregate monthly fee of \$7,500 for office space, secretarial and administrative services provided to us.
+We began incurring these fees on May 30, 2018 and will continue to incur these fees monthly until the earlier of the completion of a Business Combination or our liquidation.